wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-sql-server-use-premium-storage.md

 ## Overview

-[Azure Premium Storage](/documentation/articles/storage-premium-storage) is the next generation of storage that provides low latency and high throughput IO.
+[Azure Premium Storage](/documentation/articles/storage-premium-storage/) is the next generation of storage that provides low latency and high throughput IO.
 It works best for key IO intensive workloads, such as SQL Server on IaaS [Virtual Machines](/home/features/virtual-machines/).

-> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model).
+> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
 This article covers using the classic deployment model.
-Microsoft recommends that most new deployments use the Resource Manager model.
+Azure recommends that most new deployments use the Resource Manager model.

 This article provides planning and guidance for migrating a Virtual Machine running SQL Server to use Premium Storage.
 This includes Azure infrastructure (networking, storage) and guest Windows VM steps.
 The example in the [Appendix](#appendix-migrating-a-multisite-alwayson-cluster-to-premium-storage) shows a full comphrensive end to end migration of how to move larger VMs to take advantage of improved local SSD storage with PowerShell.